cern-fts/fts-rest/docs/cli/fts-rest-transfer-submit.md

 :	Do not validate the server certificate

 --access-token
-:	Oauth2 access token (supported only by some endpoints, takes precedence)
+:	IAM-XDC access token (supported only by some endpoints, takes precedence)

+--target-qos
+:   the target QoS that the destination has to have when the operation is finished

 -b/--blocking
 :	Blocking mode.
 Wait until the operation completes.